 Instructions

-- Smoke: Place ribs bone side down directly on the grill grates.
-Close the lid and smoke the ribs for 3 hours.
-(The first stage of the 3-2-1 method).
+- Initial smoke (3 hours): Preheat your smoker to 225°F. Place seasoned ribs bone-side down directly on the grates.
+Close the lid and smoke undisturbed for 3 hours.

-- Serve: Remove the ribs from the grill and let them rest for 10-15 minutes before serving.
-Cut the ribs into individual sections and serve immediately with your favorite sides.
+- Rest and serve: Remove the ribs from the smoker and let them rest for 10-15 minutes before cutting between bones to serve.
+Enjoy with extra sauce on the side!

 Video